-2017/18 Total Provisions 2018/19
+2018/19 Total Provisions 2019/20

 £000 £000

-(10,564) Opening Balance (12,547)
+(12,547) Opening Balance (12,809)

-(2,370) Increase in provision during year (1,098)
+(1,098) Increase in provision during year (124)

-901 Utilised during year 838
+838 Utilised during year 754

-(514) Unwinding of discounting (2)
+(2) Unwinding of discounting (33)

+0 Other movements 0

-(12,547) Closing Balance (12,809)
+(12,809) Closing Balance (12,211)

-Note 24 - Usable Reserves
+Note 22 - Usable Reserves

-Movement in the Council's Usable Reserves are detailed in the Movement in Reserves Statement (Page 17), and the disclosure notes Adjustments between Accounting Basis and Funding Basis under Regulations (Note 9) and Transfers to / from Earmarked Reserves (Note 10).
+Movement in the Council's Usable Reserves are detailed in the Movement in ReservesStatement, and the disclosure notes Adjustments between Accounting Basis and FundingBasis under Regulations and Transfers to / from Earmarked Reserves.

-In this era of austerity and financial insecurity, the council has established sufficient levels of Usable Reserves to mitigate financial risk.
+In this era of of uncertainty and financial insecurity, the council has established sufficient levels of Usable Reserves to mitigate financial risk.
 There will be an ongoing need to review and establish a level of Reserves which both allows the Council to withstand the financial impacts of future funding reductions, at a local or national level, and provides funding to enable the Council to transform to deliver fit for purpose services which meet the changing needs and expectations of service users.